Intravenous drug user attending with painless jaundice and hepatomegaly. Previous deep vein thrombosis. Deranged LFTs ?thrombus ?malignancy.

-There is severe gallbladder wall T2 hyperintensity in keeping with oedema, which compresses the mucosa of the gallbladder.
+There is severe gallbladder wall T2 hyperintensity in keeping with edema, which compresses the mucosa of the gallbladder.

 Cystic duct, CBD pancreatic duct are within normal limits with no obstructing lesions seen.

-Marked high T2 signal is also demonstrated within the periportal spaces consistent with oedema.
+Marked high T2 signal is also demonstrated within the periportal spaces consistent with edema.

-Liver also appears slightly enlarged with recanalisation of the umbilical vein noted.
+Liver also appears slightly enlarged with recanalization of the umbilical vein noted.

 Overall findings suggestive of acute hepatitis and could account for the markedly deranged LFTs.